Cooper instability and superconductivity on the Penrose lattice: Introduction

+The first issue is the Cooper instability under an infinitesimal attractive interaction.
+It's well known that on a periodic lattice, a pair of electrons with opposite momenta and spins near the Fermi surface (FS) will be induced by an arbitrarily weak attractive interaction to form a bound state, dubbed as the Cooper pair \cite{Cooper1956}.
+Such an insight provides a solid basis for the succeeding Bardeen-Cooper-Schrieffer (BCS) theory for the SC \cite{Bardeen1957Theory}.
+In comparison with a pair of isolate electrons in free space, the presence of a FS is the key ingredient for the Cooper instability.
+Here in the QC without a FS, will the Cooper instability still be universal for any weak attractive interaction?
 The second issue is about the superfluid density and the Meissner effect \cite{SchriefferBook}.
 Although the MF calculations here yield a nonzero pairing gap, it's a problem whether the superconducting phase coherence can survive the disorder-like scattering of the non-periodic lattice.
 Intuitively, one might wonder how the super current can freely flow through the non-periodic QC lattice, where the momentum is no longer a good quantum number.
 Actually, there is a basic fact about the transport property on the QC: the normal-state conductivity is critical \cite{Tsunetsugu1991Conductance}, i.e. it decays with the size in power law and converges to zero in the thermal dynamic limit, which means that a macro electronic system on the QC is at the metal-insulator-transition critical point.
-This knowledge naturally leads to the problem: will the Cooper pairing obtained on the QC lead to real SC?
-To settle this issue, we should study the superfluid density, whose nonzero value can lead to real SC with measurable Meissner effect.
-Our results indeed yield a nonzero value for the superfluid density, which is equal to the difference between its diamagnetic part and its paramagnetic one.
-This result is consistent with the experiment of the SC in the Al-Zn-Mg QC\cite{Kamiya2018qSC}.
-Further more, our results reveal a difference between the SCs on periodic lattices and those on QCs: while the paramagnetic superfluid density in the former case vanishes due to the translational symmetry combined with the London rigidity \cite{SchriefferBook}, it acquires a nonzero value in the latter case due to the lack of translational symmetry.
+This knowledge naturally leads to the problem: will the Cooper pairing obtained on the QC lead to real SC with detectable Meissner effect?